ValentinFunk/Pointshop2-Docs/api/index.rst

     - **icon**: The tab's icon
     - **controlName**: The derma control that is created as panel
     - **shouldShow**: **optional** A function returning whether or not the player should be able to see this tab

+.. lua:class:: Configurator

+    Interface for Configurator controls.
+Used by the settings section.

+    .. lua:method:: SetModule(module)

+        Passes the :lua:class:`MODULE` table to the control.

+    .. lua:method:: SetData(data)

+        Passes the Settings as retrieved from the server to the control. data contains Server and Shared settings merged together.